Averett University logo

 Key Highlights

-• Offers a Bachelor of Science in Aerospace Management with Aviation Business and Flight Operations concentrations.
+• Home to a highly respected Bachelor of Science in Aerospace Management with concentrations in Aviation Business and Flight Operations.

 Timeline